 - Planning to complete 3/2 dual-degree engineering requirements.

-Questions about physics placement or timing of courses, or any of the about advice above should be directed to the chair of Physics and Astronomy (717-291-4136).
+Questions about physics placement, the timing of courses, or any of the about advice above should be directed to the chair of Physics and Astronomy (717-291-4136).

 Should I take astronomy my first semester?

 AST 101, which is typically offered in the fall, is intended as a survey course for non-majors, and does not satisfy any requirement of a Physics or Astrophysics major.
-Students interested in a major in Astrophysics should enroll in PHY 111 in the fall, and wait until the spring to enroll in AST 121, which is an introduction to the subject of astrophysics and required for the Astrophysics major.
+Students interested in a major in Astrophysics should enroll in PHY 111 in the fall (see above), and wait until the spring to enroll in AST 121, which is an introduction to the subject of astrophysics and required for the Astrophysics major.

 What if I have AP, Cambridge A-level, or IB credit in physics?

 If you have:

 AP credit (score of 4 or 5) for Physics C: Mechanics, the Registrar will award credit for PHY 111.

 AP credit (score of 4 or 5) for Physics C: Electricity & Magnetism, the Registrar will award credit for PHY 112.